thecredibleway/thecredibleway-com/docs/bible/origins/impact-on-civilization.md

 It has motivated peace movements, charity and reconciliation efforts across nations.

-Even non Christian societies have absorbed the Bible's moral vocabulary, whether through colonization, education, or literature.
+Even non Christian societies have absorbed the Bible's moral vocabulary, whether through colonization, education or literature.

 ## The Living Impact of the Bible